-The notice of termination of lease may refer to a Form 7 Notice to Remedy Breach of Covenant previously served on you setting out one or more matters the landlord is alleging you have not done according your obligations under the lease.
-Are you familiar with those issues, or is that the first time you became aware of those matters or of the Form 7 that was alleged to have been sent to you?
+The notice of termination of lease may refer to a Form 7 previously served on you setting out one or more matters the landlord is alleging you have not done according your obligations under the lease.
+Were you familiar with those issues, or is that the first time you became aware of those matters or of the Form 7 that was alleged to have been sent to you?

 Do you owe the landlord money?